NUMEROUS GREYHOUNDS KILLED, (METHOD USED UNKNOWN)

 Kerry Elliman from Birmingham Greyhound Protection assured Eve, that the dogs would go to loving homes and photographs could be sent to her as often as she wished, to verify that they were happy and safe.

-Eve persisted to refuse the dogs caring homes, and preferred to speak about her Trophy's which she had won during the dogs racing years.
+Eve persisted to refuse the dogs caring homes, and during conversation kept referring back to her Trophy's which she had won during the dogs racing years.

 We decided to make her an offer, as she spoke in respect of her former racing manager.